50 Interesting & Fun Facts About Indiana State to Know

 The childhood home of the Jackson Family is now a landmark in Gary, Indiana

-Indiana was home to the iconic Jackson Family
+Gary, Indiana, was home to the iconic Jackson Family

-The legendary family of musicians, the Jackson Family, hailed from Indiana.
+The legendary family of musicians, the Jackson Family, hailed from Gary, Indiana.
 Siblings Michael, Tito, Jermaine, Jackie, and Marlon were the original Jackson 5 that rose to stardom in the 1960s.

 Michael and Janet Jackson later had successful solo careers, with Michael Jackson being dubbed the "King of Pop."
-Their childhood home in Gary, Indiana is now a landmark and memorial.
+Their childhood home in Gary, Indiana, is now a landmark and memorial.

 In 1915, Indianapolis cartoonist and children's book author, Johnny Gruelle created the now-famous Raggedy Ann doll.
-It is said that Gruelle created the doll when his daughter found an old rag doll, and he drew on it.
+It is said that Gruelle made the doll when his daughter found an old rag doll, and he drew on it.
 In addition to the iconic doll, he created cartoons, children's books, and songs about the Raggedy Ann character.

 Weird Facts About Indiana